Risks of New LLMs:

 -

-- Explanation: Bespoke tools don’t benefit from the broad community support that popular models enjoy.
+Limited support and community. - Explanation: Bespoke tools don’t benefit from the broad community support that popular models enjoy.

 - Example: Developers at a niche e-commerce retailer might find themselves isolated when troubleshooting their custom LLM's glitches.